For the past 18 months, the pandemic has wrecked lives, crushed businesses, and tanked national economies. Meanwhile, science has flourished.

 If national and local governments faltered, the university responded proactively when the pandemic struck.
 How did this response unfold?

 Our scientists had no intention of remaining idle.
 Nearly a third of our labs immediately pivoted to take on projects that would make meaningful scientific contributions to help combat the pandemic.
 Across campus, an inspiring effort took place to make this possible—reducing the density of scientists in the labs, improving air circulation, and establishing a testing and tracing program to prevent the spread of COVID on campus.
-We’re fortunate to have a very dedicated workforce that helped keep our facilities secure, facilitate our essential operations, and ensure adequate supplies of PPE and other laboratory supplies we needed to do our work.
+We’re fortunate to have a very dedicated workforce that helped keep our facilities secure, facilitated our essential operations, and ensured adequate supplies of PPE and other laboratory supplies we needed to do our work.

 Last summer, we began reopening all labs with safety procedures in place, and as this scaled up, we instituted mandatory weekly COVID testing for everyone coming to campus using a robust saliva test developed on campus.
 With these precautions, we have had no cases of viral transmission on campus throughout the pandemic, testimony to the impact each of us can have by working together to protect one another.

 What implications might ongoing COVID research have for other diseases?

 TH: The speed and detail at which we are learning how the immune system responds to virus infection and vaccination are just remarkable, and this knowledge is giving us a brand-new tool kit to study immune mechanisms in general.
 So far, much of what we know about antibody and T-cell responses to pathogens comes from decades of studies mainly of HIV-1, but now we have the opportunity to delve deeper, potentially generating knowledge and technologies that will advance research on virtually any infectious disease.
 The same is true for vaccines—novel platforms such as mRNA technology will find uses across many diseases in the future.